Infiziert90/BlueMageHelper/README.md

 A small guide book to help on your journey.
 ![book](BlueMageHelper/images/spellbook.png)

-Coords: click to open your map with flag on the location.
+Coords: Click on it to open your map with flag on the location.
-Same location: click skills to open there page.
+Same location: Click on the skill to open its page.

 ### Planned Features
-- Alternate locations and monsters
 - Marking enemies with unlockable spells